IntelPython/sdc/docs/usersource/compilation.rst

 Unsupported Data Types
 ------------------------

-The other common reason why HPAT or `Numba <http://numba.pydata.org/numba-doc/latest/index.html>`_ cannot compile the code is because it does not support a certain data type. <Any example?> You can work this around by using an alternative data type.
+The other common reason why Intel(R) SDC or `Numba <http://numba.pydata.org/numba-doc/latest/index.html>`_ cannot compile the code is because it does not support a certain data type. <Any example?> You can work this around by using an alternative data type.

 .. todo::
     Give examples with dictionaries or datetime, show how one type can be replaced with another